jalotra/DownloadFromTheRockMusic.Org/README.md

 ## Contributing

-Not wriiten but I would like to add a few features.
+Not written but I would like to add a few features.
 1. To print all the songs available and to download what songs that I like to download.
 2. Code-Review, because I started learning Go 3 DAYS back and this project is the staring stone.